Astronomers launch campaign to protect the dark night sky

 Astronomers launch campaign to protect the dark night sky from light pollution

-So few contemporary humans regularly see a truly dark night sky, they may not be aware of what they have lost, according to astronomers
+Few contemporary humans regularly see a truly dark night sky and experts say they may not be aware of what they have lost

 Humanity is blinding itself with light and losing sight of the starry night skies that once guided our ancestors and filled them with wonder, according to the European Southern Observatory (ESO), and the international astronomy organization is doing something about it.

-More than 80% of the world’s population has their view of the night sky curtailed due to light pollution, according to the ESO, while the increasing number of satellites in orbit are photobombing the views of professional telescopes at the few remaining dark sky sites, such as the Very Large Telescope the ESO operates in Chile.
+More than 80% of the world’s population has their view of the night sky curtailed due to light pollution, according to the ESO.
+The increasing number of satellites in orbit are photobombing the views of professional telescopes at the few remaining dark sky sites, such as the Very Large Telescope the ESO operates in Chile.

-So the ESO has launched a campaign to educate people about light pollution and the negative impacts of satellite mega-constellations on both professional and amateur astronomy, launching a website spelling out the problem and creating a social media hashtag, #ProtectDarkSkies, to spread the word.
+In response the ESO has launched a campaign to educate people about light pollution and the negative impacts of satellite mega-constellations on both professional and amateur astronomy.
+They launched a website spelling out the problem and created a social media hashtag, #ProtectDarkSkies, to spread the word.
 In a Tweet posted Wednesday using the new hashtag, the ESO pointed out that about one third of humanity can no longer see the Milky Way — the thick disk of our galaxy rich with dust and stars — in the night sky from where they live.

-Light pollution, that is, electric light from human settlement and industry, makes it harder to see the more subtle celestial lights of the night sky.
-A 2019 survey found that 57% of English people could pick out more than 10 stars in the night sky, while just 2% could pick out 30 or more.

-But light pollution goes further than cutting off views of the sky, according to the ESO campaign website.

 Register for free to continue reading